collabscore/documents/output_omr.md

 > Important: there can probably be other stuff than notes, rests of clefs.
 To be investigated

+> Important: could we add a region here for all the symbols that make a note / rest

 ```json
 {
   "$schema": "https://json-schema.org/draft/2020-12/schema",